 The robes used for UW-Stout are a matte black.
 You are more than welcome to use a robe from your high school or another previous ceremony.
 Samples are available at the bookstore if you are unsure if your robe is a matte black color.
 Please note that the Undergraduate and Graduate degree robes are not the same style.
 The differences are predominantly in the sleeves and are reflective of the degree being earned.
 Please see robes available within the bookstore if you are unsure if you would like to purchase a new robe for a graduate degree.

 Do both graduate and undergraduate students receive honor cordons?

 No. Honor cordons are only distributed to undergraduate students.
 There is not an honors distinction for graduate-level students.

 Hey!
 My student's name isn't in the printed program!
 Why not?

 First off, we sincerely apologize if your student's name was inadvertently excluded from the Commencement Ceremony printed program.
 We do our best to be sure as many students as possible are included.
 If your student's name was not, there may be a few reasons:

 - They did not apply to graduate by the print deadline.
 This deadline is listed on the commencement website and announced throughout the term.
-It is the Friday after Advisement Day.
+It is usually the Friday before (Spring) or after (Winter) Advisement Day.
 If they don't apply, we don't know their name is missing.
 If they apply late, unfortunately, we can't add their name after it has been sent for the proof creation and to the printer.

 - They have FERPA restrictions on their account.
 If we have not received any correspondence or information that they would like their name listed, we are required to remove their name from the printed list.